Sahilp44/Controlling-brighness-using-light/README.md

 # Controlling-brightness-using-light
-A web based project in which we can control the brightness using a light
+A web based project in which we can control the brightness using a lamp